ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/content-search.md

 For detailed information about creating a search query, using Boolean search operators and search conditions, and searching for sensitive information types and content shared with users outside your organization, see [Keyword queries and search conditions for Content Search ](keyword-queries-and-search-conditions.md).

-Keeping the following things in mind when using the keyword list to create a search query.
+Keep the following things in mind when using the keyword list to create a search query.

 - You have to select the **Show keyword list** checkbox and then type each keyword in a separate row to create a search query where the keywords (or keyword phrases) in each row are connected by the **OR** operator.
 If you paste a list of keywords in the keyword box or press the **Enter** key after typing a keyword, they won't be connected by the **OR** operator.
 Here are incorrect and correct examples of how to add a list of keywords.